newlisponrockets/newLISP-on-Rockets/README.md

 newLISP-on-Rockets
 ==================

-Source code for both the newLISP on Rockets framework and the blog it is hosted on.
+Source code for both the newLISP on Rockets framework and an example application, a blog that runs on Rockets.

-NOTE: This is a VERY early version of the code.
-Forget pre-alpha, this is basically pre-pre-pre-pre-pre-pre-alpha.

-As such it should in no way be used for anything, ever.
-That's the disclaimer.
+NOTE: This is a very early version of the code.
+To get the blog to work would require creating a database with various tables (Users, Posts, etc).
+At the moment I do not have any installation scripts to create such a thing.
+They will be coming later on, once the framework matures.

+Please check the blog for updates on the status of the project.

+DISCLAIMER: In no way should this software be used to control actual rockets.

 What is newLISP-on-Rockets?
 ---------------------------